yalchinAlv/PrizeFinder/README.md

 # PrizeFinder
 A Java game
-Guess the place of the prize to win the game
+\nGuess the place of the prize to win the game